ACCEPT NOTHING LESS THAN A HEALTHY AND SAFE WORKPLACE

 Dear (INSERT NAME),

 But when employees complain about abusive behaviors, most employers either ignore the problem or make it worse.
-Many targets suffer severe anxiety, clinical depression, post-traumatic stress disorder, suicidal thoughts, and other conditions.
+Many targets suffer severe anxiety, clinical depression, post-traumatic stress disorder, suicidal thoughts, and other stress-related conditions.

 You can go to http://www.endworkplaceabuse.com for more information or to sign up for updates.